 Here is a table breaking down the two methods.

-The benefit of using these platforms is the ability to leverage their ecosystems.
+Twinword APIs are listed on RapidAPI.
+The benefit of using this platform is the ability to leverage their ecosystems.
 They have many different APIs from different providers all listed.

 The good thing is that both platforms have very similar methods of getting started.